Raffinate/clj-btc-e-api/README.md

 Trade api requires an incremental number each request.
 Default nonce generator use system time to generate nonce, but this can cause errors on high frequency requests and it looses possible numbers even if you don't trade.
-You can use atom generator or any 0-arity function.
+You can use atom generator or any 0-arity function instead.

 ```clojure
 user> (def start-number 1)